 - Fewer greenhouse gas emissions.
-Regenerative farming limits the need for tools and processes that emit harmful greenhouse gases.
-Meanwhile, healthier soil is able to capture higher levels of carbon dioxide.
+Regenerative farming limits the need for tools and processes that emit harmful greenhouse gasses that contribute to climate change.
+Meanwhile, healthier soil is able to capture higher levels of carbon dioxide through carbon sequestration.
 Between fewer emissions and higher rates of carbon capture, we could significantly decrease our carbon footprint.

 A variety of practices can play into modern regenerative farming.
-While certain approaches are all but universally beneficial, others may require more targeted application based on the local climate and soil conditions.
+While certain approaches are all but universally beneficial to growers, others may require more targeted application based on the local climate and soil conditions.
 In general, however, these techniques hold the power to revitalize agriculture and promote biodiversity:

 - Crop rotation.
 Modern farms should plant crops sequentially and rotate regularly to limit damage to the soil.
 Otherwise, relying on a single crop for too long can remove much-needed nutrients from the soil while creating a permanent home for pests and weeds.
 Crop rotation provides a greater sense of balance and can also increase farm productivity.
 A rotational approach should also be incorporated for grazing.